Alternatives to Traditional DSGE Models

-Back in the old days, macroeconomics meant taking a DSGE framework, with a representative household and representative firm and rational expectations, and adding in a friction of some sort to find the unique equilibrium.
-That is not at all the case for what I'd consider to be "mainstream" macroeconomic research today.
+Back in the old days, the term “macroeconomic model” generally meant that you started with the usual DSGE framework, one with a representative household and a representative firm and a rational expectations, where all the agents are solving an infinite horizon optimization problem.
+This reflected their real business cycle foundations.
+You’d then add some friction that didn’t belong in a real business cycle model and solve for the unique equilibrium.
+That is not a description of what I’d consider to be mainstream macroeconomic research today.

 Indeterminacy